The 4 Types of Data Analytics Explained With Examples

 3. Collect and centralize your data

-Pull data from relevant sources like databases, cloud platforms, CRM systems, or IoT devices and bring it into a central location for analysis.
+Pull data from relevant sources like databases, cloud platforms, customer relationship management (CRM) systems, or internet of things (IoT) devices and bring it into a central location for analysis.
 Many teams use a data warehouse or BI platform to streamline this step.

 4. Clean and organize the data